zanfranceschi/request-broadcast-protocol/README.md

 ## Backlog

 **TODO**
-- A more detailed explanation of the protocols.
+- A more detailed explanation of the protocol.
 - Java Client Node implementation.

 **ISSUES**